RadinAnsari/newsfaker/README.md

 # Fake News Generator

-This is a fun and simple **Fake News Generator** built using Node.js.
+This is a fun and simple **Fake News npm package** .
 It generates random fake news headlines, including categories, sources, and dates.
 This project is for educational and entertainment purposes only, and should not be used for any malicious activities.

 ## Features